DerDanilo/seafile-community-manual/docs/installation/reverseproxy-webserver.md

 Content-Language: en
 ```

-If you dont get the 'HTTP/1.1 302 FOUND', there is a problem between seahub daemon and Nginx.
-Activated `start-fastcgi` in `seahub.service`?
+If you dont get the *HTTP/1.1 302 FOUND*, there is a problem between seahub daemon and Nginx.
+Activated `start-fastcgi` in `seahub.service` instead of `start`?

 Still problems?
 Look into the log-files in `/var/log/nginx/`, `/opt/seafile/logs/` and `/var/log/messages`.